Founded by patients, for patients.

 Improve Care Coordination

 There is no ‘rare disease doctor’ that comes into the room when a rare disease baby is born.
-Our Rare Disease Medical Advocate will help the patient and their family by coordinating between pediatricians, physicians, and other specialists to schedule appointments effectively and efficiently; communicate between these professionals so that nothing is lost in translation; reduce missed or cancelled appointments; and work with the families to enjoy the best overall experience possible during the appointments.
+Our Rare Disease Medical Advocate will lead the patient and their family by coordinating between pediatricians, physicians, therapists and other specialists to schedule appointments effectively and efficiently; communicate between these professionals so that nothing is lost in translation; reduce missed or cancelled appointments; and work with the families to enjoy the best overall experience possible during the appointments.

 Reduce Time Between Abnormal Findings, Screenings, and Treatments/Testing